I-League: Majcen's hat-trick helps Gokulam Kerala cruise past Sudeva Delhi | www.lokmattimes.com

 I-League: Majcen's hat-trick helps Gokulam Kerala cruise past Sudeva Delhi

-Kalyani (West Bengal) Gokulam Kerala FC ascended back to the top of the Hero I-League 2021-22 table as they eased past Sudeva Delhi FC with a comfortable 4-0 win here on Friday.
+Gokulam Kerala FC ascended back to the top of the I-League 2021/22 table as they eased past Sudeva Delhi FC with a comfortable 4-0 win.

 Sudeva Delhi fought hard till the final whistle, but their struggles inside the box allowed Gokulam to pick up all the three points.